williamrsandoval-cyber/martial-arts-crm-showcase/README.md

 ## About

-Built solo by the academy's owner-operator, alongside an M.S. in Artificial Intelligence in Business. <!-- Edit this line / add contact + portfolio links. -->
+Built solo by **William Sandoval** — M.S. in Artificial Intelligence in Business, Arizona State University (W. P. Carey).
+[LinkedIn](https://www.linkedin.com/in/william-sandoval-ms-654a75162)

 > Screenshots in this repo use anonymized sample data.
 The production system is
 > access-controlled and is not publicly demoable, by design.